What Does a Nevada Veterans Advocate Do?

-A Nevada Veterans Advocate (NVA) is a person who helps educate active military members, guard and reserve members, Veterans and their families about benefits and opportunities they may be eligible for.
+A Nevada Veterans Advocate (NVA) is a person who helps educate active military members, guard/reserve members, Veterans, and their families about benefits and opportunities they may be eligible for.
 Simply put: Nevada Veterans Advocates learn about veterans benefits and resources in order to share that information with their local communities.